by Bianca Ohannessian

 Even with common themes arising, it was great to see how everyone interpreted and presented their ideas differently and each project could be valuable to travellers in its own way.
 Our group worked on an interactive map which earned itself an honourable mention from the judges.

 Catching up with some other team members at the closing drinks afterwards, we couldn’t help thinking that if we could pull all the product features together we could create something even stronger.
 It will be interesting to see what type of new features will be incorporated into Booking.com’s offering in the future.

-As well as a fantastic opportunity to learn new skills and meet new people, it was also interesting to get an insight into working with one of the world’s largest online travel services.
+As well as a fantastic opportunity to learn new skills and meet new people, the All Women Edition hackathon also provided an interesting insight into working with one of the world’s largest online travel services.
 The people were welcoming and seemed genuinely enthusiastic about the company’s mission to empower people to experience the world.